-- (a) information on how traffic management measures applied by that provider could impact on the quality of the internet access services, on the privacy of end-users and on the protection of their personal data; - 135.
-NRAs should ensure that ISPs include in the contract and publish a clear and comprehensive explanation of traffic management measures applied in accordance with the second and third subparagraphs of Article 3(3), including the following information: - how the measures might affect the end-user experience in general and with regard to specific applications (e.g. where specific categories of traffic are treated differently in accordance with Article 3).
-Practical examples should be used for this purpose; - the circumstances and manner under which traffic management measures possibly having an impact as foreseen in Article 4(1) (a) are applied;33 - any measures applied when managing traffic which uses personal data, the types of personal data used, and how ISPs ensure the privacy of end-users and protect their personal data when managing traffic. - 136.
+- how the measures might affect the end-user experience in general and with regard to specific applications (e.g. where specific categories of traffic are treated differently in accordance with Article 3).
+Practical examples should be used for this purpose.
+In particular the following information should be provided by the ISP: - the download and upload limits or data usage caps that apply to the internet access service selected by the end-user, the traffic management used to manage compliance with data caps and download limits, and the circumstances under which these apply. - the circumstances and manner under which traffic management measures possibly having an impact as foreseen in Article 4(1) (a) are applied;42 - how the measures might affect QoS of the internet access service, particularly in cases of network congestion and also in relation to other internet access services with different QoS parameters where multiple internet access services with different QoS parameters are offered by the ISP - any measures applied when managing traffic which uses personal data, the types of personal data used, and how ISPs ensure the privacy of end-users and protect their personal data when managing traffic. - Any traffic management measures defined in a contract should be as specific as possible in their information. - 136.
 The information should be clear and comprehensive.
 The information should not simply consist of a general condition stating possible impacts of traffic management measures that could be applied in accordance with the Regulation.
 Information should also include, at least, a description of the possible impacts of traffic management practices which are in place on the IAS.